Flexible Representative Democracy: An Introduction with Binary Issues: Difficulties of Representation

-\begin{proof} We now prove the hardness of Max k-Majority Agreement by polynomial-time reduction from our problem of Max k-Coverage.
-Similar to our proof for Max k-Full Coverage, we replicate the instance of Max k-Coverage and add $r+1$ issues to the original $r$ issues such that $|\tilde{\issues}| = 2r+1$.
-However, we now augment the candidate set with $k+1$ additional candidates who must be included in any committee which maximizes majority agreement.
-The objective is to select the $2k+1$ candidates which maximize majority agreement.
-The $k+1$ additional candidates must be in the solution set for Max k-Majority Agreement, and the remaining $k$ candidates selected will correspond exactly to the $k$ candidates in the solution to our original instance of Max k-Coverage.
+\begin{proof} Our proof of the hardness of Max $k$-Majority Agreement is a Karp reduction via the problem of Max $k$-Coverage we proved is NP-Hard in Theorem \ref{thm:maxkcover}.
+We will take an instance of Max $k$-Coverage and add $r+1$ additional issues to the original $r$ issues.
+In addition, we augment the candidate set with $k+1$ additional candidates in such a way that any subset of $2k+1$ candidates that maximizes agreement must contain the $k+1$ added candidates.
+The remaining $k$ winning candidates will correspond to the winning candidates for the original Max $k$-Coverage instance.